Access Control & Surveillance Solutions

 LOCKING MECHANISMS

 What type of lock will be used?
 The lock will vary from door to door.
-A typical electric strike on an office door may only cost a few hundred dollars while a typical electric vertical rod system in a storefront glass door may cost several thousands of dollars.
+A typical electric strike on an office door may cost a few hundred dollars.
+A standard vertical rod system in a storefront glass door may cost thousands of dollars.

 Common Cost Factors for Most Projects